Revisiting the Jones eigenproblem in fluid-structure interaction: Introduction

 Here $\Omega \subseteq \mathbb{R}^n$ is a bounded domain with Lipschitz boundary $\partial \Omega$, $\n$ is the unit outer normal on $\partial \Omega$, $\rho>0$ is a {\it density} and $\mu>0$, $\lambda \in \rrr$ such that $ \lambda + \left(\frac{2}{n}\right)\mu>0$ are the so-called {\it Lam\'e parameters}.

-The Jones eigenvalue problem arises when studying time-harmonic solutions of a fluid-solid interaction problem in $\mathbb{R}^n$.
-Precisely, suppose an isotropic elastic bounded body occupying region $\Omega$ is immersed in an inviscid compressible fluid occupying the rest of the space.
-The Jones eigenvalue problem coincides exactly with determination of non-trivial solutions of the corresponding homogeneous equations governing the displacements of the elastic body.
-The occurrence of these eigenpairs was first noticed in \cite{ref:jones1983}, where the author introduced the fluid-solid interaction problem of interest and pointed out this lack of uniqueness in the fluid-structure problem.
-Many other authors have noticed this non-uniqueness issue in this model \cite{ref:barucq2014, ref:brenner2003, ref:heng2003, ref:horgan1995, ref:hsiao2000, ref:hsiao2017, luke1995, ref:meddahi2013, ref:nitsche1981}.
-In these papers the main interest was in studying the full fluid-structure problem, and the Jones eigenmodes were of interest only within the context of well-posedness, which was only guaranteed in away from such modes.
+The Jones eigenvalue problem arises while studying time-harmonic solutions of a fluid-solid interaction problem in $\mathbb{R}^n$.
+Precisely, suppose an isotropic elastic bounded body occupying {the} region $\Omega \subset \mathbb{R}^n$ is immersed in an inviscid compressible fluid occupying the rest of the space.
+The {solutions of the} Jones eigenvalue problem coincides exactly with the determination of non-trivial solutions of the corresponding homogeneous equations governing the displacements of the elastic body.
+The occurrence of these eigenpairs was first noticed in \cite{ref:jones1983}, where the author introduced the {fluid-structure interaction problem of interest and pointed out its lack of uniqueness}.
+Many other authors have {also} noticed the non-uniqueness issue in this model \cite{ref:barucq2014, MR3200273, MR2566767, ref:hsiao2000, ref:hsiao2017, luke1995, ref:meddahi2013, MR2169165}.
+In these papers the main interest was in studying the full fluid-structure problem, and the Jones eigenmodes were of interest only within the context of well-posedness, which was only guaranteed away from such modes.
 We note this is not the only possible model for fluid-structure interaction in the frequency domain; other models which ameliorate the breakdown of uniqueness at exceptional frequencies have been proposed.
-We discuss this later \autoref{sec:problem}.

-Our focus in this paper is the eigenvalue problem \autoref{Introjones}, which possesses truly interesting features.
-We notice that \autoref{eq:introjones1} and \autoref{eq:introjones2} together define a standard eigenvalue problem (we call this the {\it traction eigenvalue problem}) for the Lam\'e operator $\mathcal{L}$ on $\Omega$, analogous to the Neumann eigenvalue problem for the Laplacian.
+We discuss this later {in} \autoref{sec:problem}. {Nonetheless, in \cite{ref:estecahandy2013}, it was found that Jones eigenpairs may pollute numerical approximations in both the solid and the fluid.
+Such phenomenon was later confirmed in \cite{ref:azpir2018}.
+This shows the importance of identifying eigenpairs of \autoref{Introjones} in order to obtain suitable numerical methods to handle the corresponding fluid-structure problem.}